xtuml/bridgepoint/doc-bridgepoint/review-minutes/9556_import_existing_project.int.rvm.md

 x- [7/24/17, 12:53:56 PM] Cortland Starrett: “opertion” —> “operation"
-x- [7/24/17, 12:54:23 PM] Cortland Starrett: “the the” —> “the" x- [7/24/17, 12:58:25 PM] Cortland Starrett: section 7 numbering is going onto 1 line
+x- [7/24/17, 12:54:23 PM] Cortland Starrett: “the the” —> “the" x- [7/24/17, 12:58:25 PM] Cortland Starrett: section 7 numbering is going onto 1 line x- [7/24/17, 1:51:20 PM] Keith Brown: in 6.1 “baclground” -> “background”
+x- [7/24/17, 1:53:21 PM] Keith Brown: In 9 the second code changes Fork shows bridgepoint and bptest and it should just show bptest

 </pre>